wilhelmpaulm/icanC/README.md

 So your prof is out for this week!
 >OH MY GLOB!
 Who are these weirdos!
->>Elementary my dear watson! they are PTS tutors!
+>>Elementary my dear Watson! they are Peer Tutors!

 CHAPTER 1
 Frenemies with programming: